 We strongly recommend use of construction adhesive and screws (or nails).
 All joints should be butt joints on straight runs and mitered joints in corners.
-Our ceiling panels and planks may require additional shimming and trimming for alignment.
+Our ceiling planks may require additional shimming and trimming for alignment.
 Finish seams with color-matched caulk available through us.

-Start by creating a loose fit by joining pieces on the floor.
+Start by creating a dry fit by joining pieces on the floor.
 Check the fit and sand the edges if needed.
 Use a hacksaw blade if you need to cut to accommodate wall obstructions and sand the edges to smooth.
 For best results, double-check the fit again.
-Then apply glue to the backs of the panels and screw into wall using drywall screws.
-Fit the next panel and glue and screw in place.
+Then apply glue to the backs of the planks and screw into wall/ceiling using drywall screws.
+Fit the next plank and glue and screw in place.
 Repeat until the row is complete.
 To begin the next row, offset the next row by 1/2 sheet to provide a more seamless effect.
 For a final finish, use our walnut caulk to fill all screw holes and any gaps - even wide gaps.
 Smooth the caulk and wipe away any excess (a wet rag works well) and finish the seams to complete the project.

 We recommend our Industrial Strength Adhesive or similar construction adhesive (rated for use on urethane).

 Use either exterior or interior screws, or nails as appropriate for your ceiling planks installation.